Davis Mountains

-The Davis Mountains, originally known as Limpia Mountains, are a range of mountains in West Texas, located near Fort Davis, after which they are named.
-The fort was named for then United States Secretary of War and later Confederate President Jefferson Davis.
+The Davis Mountains, originally known as Limpia Mountains, are a range of mountains in West Texas, United States, located near Fort Davis, after which they are named.
+The fort was named for then-United States Secretary of War and later Confederate President Jefferson Davis.
 They are a popular site for camping and hiking and the region includes Fort Davis National Historic Site and Davis Mountains State Park.
 The historical and architectural value of the fort, alongside the rugged natural environment of the park are a significant destination for tourism in Texas.

-Most of the land in the Davis Mountains is under private ownership as ranch land, but The Nature Conservancy owns or has conservation easements on more than 100000 acre.
+Most of the land in the Davis Mountains is under private ownership as ranch land, but the Nature Conservancy owns or has conservation easements on more than 100000 acre.

 Description

 Rather than being a single coherent range, the Davis Mountains are an irregular jumble of isolated peaks and ridges separated by flatter areas.
 The mountains occupy a rough square about 50 km on each side.
 The mountains are of volcanic origin composed of strata associated with eruptions of the Trans-Pecos Volcanic Field 35 million years ago.
 The highest peak in the Davis Mountains is Mount Livermore at 2555 m the fifth-highest peak in Texas.